arkanelinux/arkdep/README.md

 - Systemd-boot bootloader is installed and configured as the primary bootloader
 - dracut, wget and curl are installed

-The following command will initialize arkdep, it will deploy a subvolume containing all arkdep related files excluding kernels and initramfs to `/arkdep`.
+The following command will initialize Arkdep, it will deploy a subvolume containing all Arkdep related files excluding kernels and initramfs to `/arkdep`.
 Kernel and initramfs will instead be stored in `/boot/arkdep` upon generation.
 ```shell
 sudo arkdep init
 ```